gkossakowski/macros-hackerschool/README.md

-# Macros presented for Hacker Schools
+# Macros presented for Hacker Schoolers

 Three macros that I was live coding in front of awesome Hacker school crowd: